amedeos/amedeos.github.io/_posts/2019-01-21-gentoo-nitrokey-luks.md

 Key Slot 7: DISABLED
 ```
 ## Configure initramfs to use nitroluks
-We'll use the C source code kept from [Nitroluks](https://github.com/artosan/nitroluks), who is a simple iterator from Nitrokey Pro 2 Password Safe slots, simple but very useful.
+We'll use the C++ source code kept from [Nitroluks](https://github.com/artosan/nitroluks), who is a simple iterator from Nitrokey Pro 2 Password Safe slots, simple but very useful.
 ### Configure genkernel-next to inject an overlay
 Edit /etc/genkernel.conf with the following parameter
 ```ini